Idris-shuja/ag-game/README.md

-# ag-game
+# it is a spelling game using augmented reality using c# script and multiple tracker
-It is a spelling game using augmented reality using c#  script
+it was done as a part of a augmented reality course